-- To equip the students with accounting methods formatted from inception to liquidation and to - Have knowledge about Amalgamation .
-Absorption and Reconstruction. - To lay down a foundation for drafting accounts for special corporate bodies such as
+- To equip the students with accounting methods formatted from inception to liquidation and to - Have knowledge about Amalgamation, Absorption and Reconstruction. - To lay down a foundation for drafting accounts for special corporate bodies such as banking - companies and holding companies.

-CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 External Reconstruction.
+CO NUMBER CO STATEMENT KNOWLEDGE LEVEL CO1 CO1 Compute the concept of Amalgamation-Absorption- External Reconstruction.
 CO2 Describe the Alteration of Share capital -Internal Reconstruction- Liquidator final Statement.
 K1 CO3 Summarize the Bank accounts- Preparation of Profit and Loss Account and Balance Sheet in Banking.
 K2 CO4 Examine the Insurance accounts-Preparation of Revenue Account and Balance Sheet in Insurance companies.
 K4 CO5 Estimate the Preparation of Consolidated Balance Sheet of holding companies.
 K5